BalajiiSelvam/GrootChat_demo/README.md

-# 🤖 GrootChat - We guarantee for our privacy
+# 🤖 GrootChat - We guarantee for your privacy

 **Your All-Time AI Assistant** — A modern, intelligent chat application that brings seamless conversations powered by AI.
 Built with ❤️ using **React.js**, **Node.js**, and **MongoDB**, GrootChat offers a dynamic, real-time experience chat with high Security features.